sematext/sematext-agent-docker/README.md

   ```

 	**Optional Parameters:**
 	- --privileged might be required for Security Enhanced Linux (the better way is to have the right policy ...)
 	- -e HOSTNAME_LOOKUP_URL - On Amazon ECS, a [metadata query](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) must be used to get the instance hostname (e.g. "169.254.169.254/latest/meta-data/local-hostname")
 	- -e HTTPS_PROXY - URL for a proxy server (behind firewalls)
 	- -e LOGSENE_URL - URL for bulk inserts into Logsene.
 Required only for Logsene On-Premises only.
 	- -e SPM_URL - URL for bulk inserts into SPM.
 Required only for SPM On-Premises.
+  - -e GEOIP_DISABLED - disables GeoIP lookups in the log parser, default value: "true"

         **Docker Logs Parameters:**
 	- -e LOGSENE_TOKEN - Logsene Application Token for logs
 	- Whitelist containers for logging